raphael-group/hatchet/docs/source/recommendation_inference.md

     ## Found pattern of size 886592751.0: {'8': (2, 0), '28': (4, 2), '50': (2, 2)}
     ## Chosen pattern of size 1080892751.0: {'8': (2, 1), '28': (3, 2), '50': (2, 2), '29': (4, 2), '23': (2, 0)}

 There are two parameters which control the identification of these patterns, which are `-tR`, i.e. RDR threshold, and `-tB`, i.e. BAF threshold.
 These thresholds are considered as the maximum allowed errors when estimating the clonal clusters.
 As such, the user can either decrease the thresholds (e.g. `-ts 0.03` and `-ts 0.02`) to consider more stringent constraints especially in low-noise datasets where subclonality can be accurately identified, or increase the thresholds (e.g. `-ts 0.15` and `-ts 0.05`) to accomodate the higher noise in certain datasets.
-The user can use the `bb_clustered.pdf` figure produced by the command `CBB` of `cluster-bins` to assess the identified clonal cluster.
+The user can use the `bb_clustered.pdf` figure produced by the command `CBB` of `plot-bins` to assess the identified clonal cluster.
 For example, in the following case

     ## 0:   SIZE= 498    #CHRS= 22    (RDR, BAF)= (1.0, 0.5)
     ## 1:   SIZE= 497    #CHRS= 22    (RDR, BAF)= (0.7, 0.25)